learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 That's so much typing!
 There are much, much better ways to keep organize data in
 JavaScript.
-Let's learn about one of the most common: the _array_.
+Let's learn about one of the most common: the _`Array`_.

 ## Create Arrays

-An array is a list, with the items listed in a particular order, surrounded by
+An `Array` is a list, with the items listed in a particular order, surrounded by
 square brackets (`[]`):

 ```js